101 Actionable Email Marketing Tips: The Definitive Guide [Updated]

 Before personalize your email take a little bit of time to check the data you collect - is the data make sense and look personal?

 Use the personalized information to benefit your subscribers.

-Below is an example of email sent by Grammarly
+Below is an example of deep personalized email sent by Grammarly

 Sam Hurley provided his take on personalization:

 “Use clever marketing automation software to personalise your emails far beyond that of simply including the recipient’s name...

 What’s going to perk your interest – an email with your name, or an email with a collection of content, products, services and team faces you are familiar with, based on your immediate browsing history?

 Jenna Tiffany, Founder & Strategy Director at Let'sTalk Strategy shared her views on personalization with us.

 “Sophisticated personalisation and segmentation using a single customer view are closely next in line in increasing email marketing performance for brands and marketers.
 The reason for this is that it enables a brand to communicate with the right customer, at the right time, with the right content surrounded by context.”